JuliaPluto/PlutoDesktop/CONTRIBUTING.md

 ## Prequisites
 - Download and install [NodeJS](https://nodejs.org/en/) from [here](https://nodejs.org/en/download/).
-- Download latest Julia for Windows 64bit portable from [here](https://julialang.org/downloads/).
+- Download latest Julia for Windows 64bit portable from [here](https://julialang.org/downloads/) and put in the assets folder.
 - Currently we only support systems running Windows OS.

 ## Development setup